-Importance of diabetes genetic variants unclearApril 4th, 2012 in Diabetes /
+Importance of diabetes genetic variants unclearApril 4, 2012 in Medicine & Health / Diabetes

 (HealthDay) -- Genetic variants associated with type 2 diabetes that affect glucagon-like peptide 1 (GLP-1) are not associated with GLP-1 levels or GLP-1-induced insulin secretion in healthy individuals, according to a study published online March 28 in Diabetes.

 To validate the observed effects of disease-associated variants in the TCF7L2, WFS1, and KCNQ1 genes on GLP-1, Galina Smushkin, M.D., from the Mayo Clinic in Rochester, Minn., and colleagues examined GLP-1 levels and responses in healthy subjects.

 The researchers found no association between the presence of the variants and GLP-1 concentrations in response to an oral glucose challenge.
 There was also no apparent effect on β-cell responsiveness to hyperglycemia and GLP-1 infusion.
 A diabetes-associated variant in TCF7L2 did significantly affect the ability of hyperglycemia to suppress glucagon.

 "The results of these experiments contrast with prior (similarly powered) reports that TCF7L2 and WFS1 alter β-cell responsiveness to infused GLP-1 and that variants in KCNQ1 alter GLP-1 concentrations after an oral challenge in nondiabetic humans," Smushkin and colleagues conclude.
 "While far from conclusive, these results highlight the importance of independent replication prior to concluding that a given genotype has a particular effect on a complex phenotype."

 One author disclosed financial relationships with Merck, Sanofi-Aventis, and Bristol-Myers Squibb.

 Full Text (subscription or payment may be required)